 One of Orangeville’s coolest features though has to be its collection of tree sculptures.
 Artists from across the province have transformed local trees into beautiful masterpieces – over 40 of them at that!
 They are scattered throughout town though you’ll find a number of them along Broadway.

-You can check out the city’s top ten picks with this guide here, like the fierce praying mantis next to the Orangeville Tourism office.
+You can check out the city’s top ten picks with their guides here, like the fierce praying mantis next to the Orangeville Tourism office.
 However, my personal favourite has to be the Every Child Matters sidewalk crossing at the intersection of Broadway and First Street.

 INSIDER TIP: During the holidays, downtown Orangeville is extra festive as it’s decked out with festive lights.
 Enjoy the brilliant snowflakes, garland and all of the beautiful decorations the storefronts add to the repertoire.
 It makes a perfect little Christmas getaway in Ontario and a great spot for some holiday shopping!